- I Never Thought Nudity Was a Big Deal

 Here’s the gist of the story:

 The nutritional advice in this article isn’t especially unusual, and if you’re concerned about healthy eating – as you should be, whether or not you enjoy being naked – there’s probably not much here you don’t already know.
 So why take note of this article at all?
-It certainly starts off in a nudity-positive way:
+It certainly starts off in a nudity-positive way:“Whether you’re an avid subscriber to the Skinny Dip Club or like to dance around your condo in the nude every once in a while, there’s no denying that there are few things that feel quite as exhilarating as flaunting your birthday suit.”

 Other than that, there’s really nothing of special interest to naturists.
 No doubt the main intention was for the headline and first paragraph to grab readers’ attention.
 Nevertheless, it’s a good sign that an enthusiastic viewpoint on nudity would have the desired effect.